willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 The headset might not have been detected properly because of an underlying issue.
 Try launching the Mixed Reality Portal manually and look for any error messages that appear.

-### My headset stopped working after putting my PC to sleep, into hibernation mode, or when restarting my PC with my headset attached
+### My headset stopped working after putting my PC to sleep, in hibernation mode, or when restarting my PC with my headset attached

 1. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 2. Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".